1:1 Mentorship + Placement Support

 Pillar 05

-Readiness score (so support is focused)
+Readiness score before placement support

 Pillar 06

-We teach the full job-search workflow: shortlist roles, tailor your profile, apply smartly, prepare for loops, and handle offers confidently.
+Learn the full job-search workflow: shortlist roles, tailor your profile, apply smartly, prepare for loops, and handle offers confidently.

-Interview-call strategy is taught from Week 1 (you can apply it anytime)
+Interview-call strategy is taught from Week 1

-Route 1 (Starts Week 1)
+Route 1 · Starts Week 1

 Getting Interview Calls

-• Resume + LinkedIn setup (role-wise)
+• Resume + LinkedIn setup by target role

-• Application strategy (tailoring, volume, targeting)
+• Application strategy: tailoring, volume, targeting

-• Live walkthroughs for 10–15 roles
+• Live walkthroughs for 10–15 real roles

-Route 2 (Runs in parallel)
+Route 2 · Runs in parallel

 Clearing Interviews

-• DSA (foundations → patterns → timed practice)
+• DSA: foundations → patterns → timed practice

 • Hiring manager round + negotiation basics